 It’s not hard to find an inbound marketing book as such, but most of them are nothing more than bloated advertisements for the author’s services.
 These three books are exceptions.

 Having said that, none of these books offer a complete method of inbound marketing for all types of products and services and neither should they, because such a book would resemble more of an encyclopedia.

 Instead, each of these books offers an effective treatment of inbound marketing for their intended market.
 Which is exactly what you’d expect from smart inbound marketers: a tailoring of their material to their intended market.
 As the old saying goes: “always start with the market in mind”.

 The inbound marketing book that would be best for you read will therefore depend on the type of products or services you want to market.

-In my comments below I provide a brief overview of each book together with a recommendation of who will benefit most from each one.
-Hopefully this will save you the hundreds of hours that you would otherwise need to invest in order to find the right book for you.
+In my comments below I provide a brief overview of each book, together with a recommendation of who will learn and benefit most from each one.
+Hopefully, this will save you close to hundreds of hours that you would otherwise need to spend in order to find the right book for you.

 INBOUND MARKETING: ATTRACT, ENGAGE AND DELIGHT CUSTOMERS ONLINE BY BRIAN HALLIGAN AND DHARMESH SHAH